IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

 ## Connect app to database

 1. Enter the name of your database (eg ``coreDb``) in the search field
 2. On the database overview page, click on ``Connection strings`` in the sidebar on the left.
-Save this connection string in eg notepad for now
+Save this connection string in eg notepad for now and edit it with your password
 3. Now search for the name of the app service (ex ``workshop-deployment``) and select ``Configuration`` in the sidebar
 4. Scroll down and select ``+ Create new connection string``
 5. Think of a name, enter the connection string from step 2 and select ``SQLserver`` as the type.
 Click on ``Ok`` and then on ``Save`` at the top of the page